lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 			- 'Enable hardware encoding'
 			- 'Enable hardware encoding on NVIDIA GPU'
 			- 'Prioritize network traffic'
 			- Note that everything else should be unchecked.
-I've messed with NvFBC, but what Steam does for full-screen capture seems to be superior.
+I've messed with NvFBC, but what Steam does for full-screen capture seems to be superior (most of the time).
 Of course, you can mess with it later if you're trying to debug a game.
-If you try to use NvFBC, please see my [previous EC2 Gaming article]({% post_url 2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2 %}) for instructions on how to get that set up (you need to run a tool).
+If you try to use NvFBC, please see my [previous EC2 Gaming article]({% post_url 2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2 %}) for instructions on how to get that set up (you need to run NVFBCEnable).
 			<br/>![](/assets/azure-overwatch/steam-streaming-server.png){:width="444"}
 		- Interface > Favorite window > Library
 		- Interface > Notify me about additions or changes [...], *uncheck* it